 Public transportation in the City is provided by the Harrisonburg Department of Public Transportation (HDPT), a department within the City government.
-HDPT operates fixed-route bus service, Americans with Disabilities Act (ADA) paratransit service, and scheduled routes to Bridgewater and Dayton.
+HDPT operates fixed-route bus service, and Americans with Disabilities Act (ADA) paratransit service.
 The transit system operates six full-time routes geared toward City residents, and several more seasonal routes during the school year, geared toward James Madison University (JMU) students.

 JMU accounts for about 88% of the system's ridership.

 HDPT directly operates all fixed route and paratransit service.
-The 2020 population of HDPT's service area is approximately 53,855.
+The 2022 population of HDPT's service area is approximately 53,058.
 HDPT does not have subrecipients.

-A map of transit routes is available at:

-Bus Schedules and Maps | City of Harrisonburg, VA (harrisonburgva.gov)
+A map of transit routes is available at: Bus Schedules and Maps | City of Harrisonburg, VA (harrisonburgva.gov)